 Getting there: the cottages are best reached by a 5 hour and 20-minute drive from Edinburgh in Scotland, which is a 70-minute flight from London.

-Release your inner eco-warrior at a luxury eco barn in Pembrokeshire, west Wales
+Release your inner eco-warrior at a luxury eco barn in Pembrokeshire, Wales

 The Cart House, one of the Asheston Eco Barnes in Pembrokeshire, Wales.
-Image credited to Drew Buckley.
+Image: Drew Buckley.

 Bursting with character, Asheston Eco Barns retain many of their original features from their former lives as converted stone farm buildings, including ceiling log beams and exposed stonework that gives them that delightfully-rustic personality.
 In-keeping with their sense of place, and in harmony with the environment, the barns were built using traditional construction methods and are heated with cutting-edge onsite renewable energy technologies (fancy!).
 On arrival, you can even gorge on a welcome hamper filled with seasonal and local produce from neighbouring Pembrokeshire suppliers, delicious.